kangguru/rack-google-analytics/README.md

 # Important!!!

-Version 1.0.0 is in the making and will be not be backwards compatible... but will bring all the shinyness from analytics.js to your middleware stack.
+Version 1.0.0 is in the making and will not be backwards compatible... but will bring all the shinyness from analytics.js to your middleware stack.

 You can checkout the current state [here](https://github.com/kangguru/rack-google-analytics/tree/analytics-js)